SNBSLibs/Licensing.ActivationKeys/README.md

 }
 ```

 3. Let's analyze this code.
 Method `Start` is static.
-In the first parameter, it takes the connection string to your database. *Please note that if the connection string provided is invalid, an `InvalidConnectionStringException` will be thrown.
-The problematic connection string will be stored in the exception data under key `ProblematicConnectionString`.* In the second parameter you pass the name of your project — it is used to store the license information in the registry (licenses for different products store in different places).
+In the first parameter, it takes the connection string to your database. *Please note that if the connection string provided is invalid, or the database structure is invalid (the valid structure is above), a `DatabaseException` will be thrown.* In the second parameter you pass the name of your project — it is used to store the license information in the registry (licenses for different products store in different places).

 4. The third parameter is of type `bool`.
 It specifies whether the `LicensingClient` should try to connect to MySQL (if it's `false`, the client will try to connect to MS SQL Server).
 If it's `true`, you should also set the fourth parameter (of type `Version?`) to the version of MySQL.
 If MS SQL Server is used, this parameter should be `null`.
 If the third parameter is `true`, but the fourth one is `null`, an `ArgumentException` is thrown.